burakenaktas/auto-anki/README.md

 ## Everyone

 You should set a specific location for your Anki's adding card page and VS Code on your screen.
+After set these locations, ensure that they are not going to change next opening or you know where you should put them again.

 <img src="https://user-images.githubusercontent.com/86871383/210191278-52283596-8a43-447b-a39d-2d4793ed0c5b.png" width="800" />